bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-12 15:31 Wednesday

 - [ ] Can't enter empty amount field for TA.
 If I clear the field I get `.00` !!

+## 2014-03-14 10:35 Friday

+- [ ] Create new indicator creates two blank subindicator items in the table